trentlarson/endorser-ch/sql/README.md

     issuedAt DATETIME,
     issuer CHARACTER(100), -- DID of the confirming entity; did:ethr are 52 chars
-    jwtEncoded TEXT, -- the full original JWT lastClaimId TEXT, -- the previous JWT ID for this entity, which the user is overwriting (see also handleId) nonceHashHex CHARACTER(64), -- hex of hash constructed with hashNonce to allow selective disclosure but to avoid correlation
+    jwtEncoded TEXT, -- the full original JWT lastClaimId TEXT, -- the previous JWT ID for this entity, which the user is conceptually overwriting (see also handleId) nonceHashHex CHARACTER(64), -- hex of hash constructed with hashNonce to allow selective disclosure but to avoid correlation
 );
 CREATE INDEX jwt_entityId ON jwt(handleId);